Floating Turbidity Barrier

 Floating Turbidity Curtain Design

-These barriers are available in three different types known as the Type 1, Type 2, and Type 3 Curtains.
+Our floating turbidity barriers are available in three different models: Type 1, Type 2, and Type 3 Curtains.
 Types are designed to go up in strength, meaning that the Type 1 is equipped for calm or even water locations, while the Type 3 is built for demanding conditions.
-All types are typically equipped with the following components:
+All turbidity curtain types are typically equipped with the following components:

 - Top Flotation Device